“Where else have my instincts been this wrong?”

 - A scattered mind: “So much to do, so little time!”

-Which brings us to back to the lesson I learned on the golf course: If you want to make better progress, start by slowing down.
+Which brings us to back to the lesson from the golf course: If you want to make better progress, start by slowing down.

 The Benefits of Slowing Down